tinydon/donbot/README.md

+**All the files are in ZIP archive.
+Please download the zip and extract it to the desired folder.
+It is a complete package with pyamf folder included.
+The only thing you need to change is the config.py file wehre you need to enter the registered tinychat username instead of CHANGE_TO_YOUR_USERNAME & your password for the same username instead of CHANGE_TO_YOUR_PASSWORD.

+Thanks,
+Team Tinydon.**

 # Tinydon - Donbot - Basic (beta)
 This is just a slimmed down version of the Tinydon Donbot tinychat bot and with basic functions and a few Administrator commands